dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 Going further down we get even more middleware, but perhaps more interestingly we have the first big time sink of the service call: parsing the incoming REST JSON request (43ms).

 On the right side of the trace (towards the top-right of the picture) we can also see the HTTP answer being created and sent back to the caller of this service.
-To the surprise of absolutely no one, serializing the answer back to JSON was an order of magnitude quicker, clocking in at 4ms.
+To the surprise of absolutely no one, serializing the answer back to JSON is an order of magnitude quicker, clocking in at 4ms.

 #### Part 3: DB transaction